 The streets in our community are made of either asphalt or concrete.
 Approximately 195 lane miles (36%) of the streets are constructed of

-asphalt and 353 lane miles (64%) are constructed of concrete.
+asphalt and 353 lane miles (64%) are constructed of concrete, for a total of 547 lane miles.

 Asphalt street repairs range from sealing cracks with a rubberized asphalt material, patching